Cost of Moving a Boiler

 What are the benefits of relocating a boiler?

-Relocating a boiler can free up valuable space as well as making your home feel neater.
-By moving your boiler into a garage, loft, or cupboard, it will allow you to reclaim living space and keep bulky appliances out of sight, improving both functionality and the aesthetics of the room.
+Relocating a boiler can help free up valuable space as well as potentially having it somewhere that's more convenient.
+By moving your boiler into a loft, cupboard or utility room, you can reclaim living space and keep noise to a minimum, while improving the overall layout of your home.

 Will moving a boiler affect the value of your property?